IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 javacloudantbp          Java Cloudant Web Starter
 ```

-## {{site.data.keyword.Bluemix_notm}} (bx) commands
+# {{site.data.keyword.Bluemix_notm}} (bx) commands
-{: #reference}
+{: #bluemix_cli}

+Version: 0.4.4

+The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.
+Some {{site.data.keyword.Bluemix_notm}} commands are wrappers of existing cf commands, while others provide extended capabilities for {{site.data.keyword.Bluemix_notm}} users.
+The following information lists commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI, and includes their names, options, usage, prerequisites, descriptions, and examples.
+{:shortdesc}

-In the command description, *Prerequisites* list which actions are required before using the command.
+**Note:** *Prerequisites* list which actions are required before using the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions:

 <dl>
 <dt>Endpoint</dt>
 <dd>An API endpoint must be set through the <code>bluemix api</code> before using the command.</dd>